 Experience Jacksonville at the turn of the 20th century!
 The James E. Merrill House, a fully furnished home, depicts life in Jacksonville in 1903.
-The best kept example of 19th century Queen Anne – Eastlake Victorian home is furnished as the Merrill’s and other middle class Jacksonville families would have lived at that time.
-This house, the only one of its kind in Northeast Florida, exemplifies the Queen Ann style of architecture with a square tower on the southwest corner and an elaborate vergeboard in the north gable.
+The best kept example of 19th century Queen Anne – Eastlake Victorian home is furnished as the Merrills and other middle class Jacksonville families would have lived at that time.
+The Merrill House exemplifies the Queen Anne style of architecture with a square tower on the southwest corner and an elaborate vergeboard in the north gable.
 The porch posts, brackets, and spindles reflect the Eastlake style.
-The Merrill residence is the largest and most architecturally interesting of the nineteenth-century houses remaining in East Jacksonville.
+The Merrill residence is the largest and most architecturally interesting of the 19th-century houses remaining in East Jacksonville.

-The tour should last any where from 45 minutes to 2 hours, depending on the group.
-Due to the size of the rooms, up to 12 people are allowed in a group per tour.
-Tours will start on the hour and half hour.
+The tour is approximately 1 hour but, depending on the group size, may be shorter..
+Due to the size of the rooms, we prefer no more than 12 people in a group per tour.
+Tours will be held by appointment ONLY.

 Please call the Jacksonville Historical Society office, 904.665.0064, or email email@example.com for a Merrill House Tour.